 Now that security is at the top of the minds of most consumers, EMV chip technology is gaining popularity as these chips make it difficult for malicious individuals to create fake payment cards.
-Traditional credit cards use magnetic strips which contain unchanging information.
+Traditional credit cards use magnetic strips that contain unchanging information.
 When an attacker gains access to the information, they’re easily able to clone the cards and use it for malicious purposes.
-EMV chips on the other hand generate codes for each transaction.
+EMV chips, on the other hand, generate codes for each transaction.
 If an attacker were to gain access to these databases, they wouldn’t be able to use the codes for future purchases.

-Since EMV technology is fairly new, most small businesses need to overhaul their credit card processing software and terminals with modern versions which support reading the chips.
+Since EMV technology is fairly new, most small businesses need to overhaul their credit card processing software and terminals with modern versions that support reading the chips.

 Now that many point of sale (POS) systems have ecommerce support built-in, small businesses are able to leverage the best of both digital and in-store customers, leading to greater sales.
 Popup shops for example, enable small businesses to test new revenue streams, engage with customers offline, improve brand awareness, and also educate new customers on product offerings.
 At the end of the season sales don’t have to stop because your online properties can stay open throughout the year.

 Business analytics tools are becoming increasingly popular.
 While they were mostly considered useful for large corporations, small businesses are beginning to realize the value of real-time data and use analytics tools.
 Why?
 Because analytics tools help small businesses see what they’re doing wrong, what’s working for them, and how to improve.
 There are many tools for different aspects of your business such as social media, email, and marketing campaigns.
 Most popular of these tools is Google Analytics.
 By allowing all your data to converge on one platform, small businesses can now leverage their new found information to make informed decisions.